 Among the goals of the X15 operating system is real time.
-This expression is undoubtedly one of the vaguest buzzwords out there in the computer industry, which means I can’t really say anything about it without first attempting to provide a decent definition.
+This expression is undoubtedly one of the vaguest buzzwords out there in computer industry, which means I can’t really say anything about it without first attempting to provide a decent definition.

 Usually, real time refers to a property of a system where the time between the occurrence of an event and the processing of that event, called the latency or lag, is guaranteed to be both short and bounded.
 That kind of real time is called “hard” real time, in contrast with “soft” real time which means that the design provides some ways to achieve short latencies but makes no guarantees.
 Simple enough, right ?
 So tell me, how do you prove whether a system is either “hard” or “soft” real time ?…

 Far from saying that it’s not possible, I mean to insist on the fact that it’s most often extremely difficult.
 Unless the hardware is completely predictable (e.g. no caches, no DMA), and unless the system is extremely simple (e.g. a single task), there will necessarily be delays that do not systematically occur.
-In order to truly talk about hard real time, it is required that any event processing, including all the possible delays, is complete before some deadline.
+In order to truly talk about hard real time, it is required that any event processing, including all possible delays, is complete before some deadline.
 Needless to say, most “real time” applications don’t bother proving that.
 Paul McKenney, one of the gurus behind Linux RCU, real time and parallelism, goes into some details to describe possible definitions of “hard” real time in the industry.

 From now on, let’s just forget about this distinction, and try to come up with a reasonable definition.
 From what we can infer by looking at the industry, it seems that real time software needs to :